sjhaberman/maxliklib/README.md

 # maxliklib
 Library for maximum likelihood.
 This library provides C++ functions that may be employed in maximum-likelihood estimation.
 Many of the library elements are readily applied to models based on item-response theory.
 The library builds on the Armadillo library (http://arma.sourceforge.net/).
+The Armadillo library and maxliklib both use the Apache Version 2.0 License.